jack-avery/ansible-tf2network/README.md

 > Configure the rest to your liking.
 3. `make cycle` - Generate initial ssh keys for secure SB++ DB connection.
 -- This directive also (re-)starts the SB++ network, so no need to run `make sbpp`.
-4. `make base` - Build the base Team Fortress 2 server Docker image on every `tf2` host.
+4. `make base` - Build the base Team Fortress 2 server image on every `tf2` host.
 5. `make sm` - Distribute and build SourceMod.
 6. `make srcds` - Build instance images.
 7. `make deploy` - Start containers & setup crontab for the TF2 servers.